 By contrast, DFA functions work on subtle changes in current and voltage levels.
 The tenampere change in the example above might be an early indication of an incipient fault condition (failing apparatus, tree contact, etc.).
-However a fault precursor and a small motor both might produce momentary ten-ampere increases.
+However, a failure precursor and a small motor both might produce momentary ten-ampere increases.
 Differences in temporal and spectral behavior before, during, and after the momentary increase may be the differentiating factor between a normal event that should be "ignored" and a precursor to a fault that should be further analyzed and reported.
-The DFA relies on the data acquisition system to have the ability to faithfully reproduce voltage and current waveforms and to do so with sufficient resolution to sense these minor variations and reproduce their shape, magnitude, and frequency content appropriately for the application.
+The DFA relies on the data acquisition system to faithfully reproduce voltage and current waveforms with sufficient resolution to sense these minor variations and reproduce their shape, magnitude, and frequency content appropriately for the application.

 Some digital substation- and feeder-based devices are influenced negatively by transient signals and frequency components other than the fundamental frequency.
-Devices and applications for these purposes may go to great lengths to filter and otherwise condition signals to exclude transients and other non fundamental frequency components.
-By contrast applications like the DFA rely on the analysis of transients and other non fundamental frequency components to function properly.
+Devices and applications for these purposes may go to great lengths to exclude transients and other non fundamental frequency components.
+By contrast, applications like the DFA rely on the analysis of transients and other non fundamental frequency components to function properly.

-Digital platforms routinely state the number of bits of resolution of their analog-to-digital (A/D) converters.
-This is an important specification but can be misleading unless additional factors about the fidelity of the analog conditioning and other circuitry are known.
-For example if a device had a full-range reading of 20,000 amperes and incorporated a 14-bit A/D converter, this would imply that the resulting data would be able to discriminate a signals that was $20,000/2^{14} =$ 1.22 amperes.
-However the related electronics may introduce electromagnetic noise onto the signal path so that the A/D converter sees the real signal plus white noise at its input.
-Some signal-conditioning electronics can introduce white noise equivalent to several bits of the A/D converter's range, negatively impacting the effective resolution.
-For example, if circuitry introduces white noise equivalent to the three least significant bits of the A/D converter's output, then the effective number of bits of resolution will be reduced from 14 to 11 and the effective ability to discriminate small changes in signals would become $20,000/2^{11} = 9.77$ amperes.
-Signals and signal changes below this effective resolution are buried in electronic noise and are not reliable for analysis.
-The cited resolution likely would be adequate for traditional applications such as relaying, but would not be sufficient for sensitive applications like the DFA.
-Parenthetically, it should be noted that digital signal processing techniques exist that can effectively recover bits lost to white noise but these work only on signals that are periodic and steady-state in nature.
-These techniques are not effective during transients or when signals are dynamically changing from one cycle to the next.
-It is during these dynamic periods that the
+Digital devices routinely state the number of bits of resolution of their analog-to-digital (A/D) converters.
+This is an important specification, but can be misleading unless additional factors about the fidelity of the analog conditioning and other circuitry are known.
+For example, if a device had a full-range reading of 20,000 amperes and incorporated a 14-bit A/D converter, this would imply that it could discriminate signal differences of $20,000/2^{14} = 1.22$ amperes.
+However, the related electronics may introduce electromagnetic noise into the signal path, which the A/D converter sees added to the real signal at its input.
+Some signal-conditioning electronics introduce noise equivalent to several bits of the A/D converter's range, reducing its effective resolution.
+For example, if circuitry introduces white noise equivalent to the three leastsignificant bits of the A/D converter's output, then the effective number of bits of resolution is reduced from 14 to 11, and the effective resolution becomes $20,000/2^{11} = 9.77$ amperes.
+Signal differences less than the effective resolution are buried in electronic noise and are not reliable for analysis.
+The cited resolution likely would be adequate for traditional applications, such as relaying, but insufficient for sensitive applications like the DFA.
+Parenthetically, it should be Digital noise-removal techniques exist that can effectively recover bits lost to white noise, but these work only on periodic, steady-state signals.
+They are not effective during transients or when signals are dynamically changing from one cycle to the next.
+Dynamic temporal response is necessary for incipient-failure diagnosis, making these noise-removal techniques unsuitable for DFA applications.